There are three different ways how to renew your Estonian passport and/or ID-card:

 Standard application form and document certifying payment of the state fee to the Estonian Ministry of Finance have to be sent by post to the Police and Border Guard:

 A digital photo (see photo requirements) must be sent directly to the address [email protected] and the applicant’s name and the personal ID code/date of birth should be added to the email.

-You have to book a time and come to the Embassy to apply for documents if:
+It is necessary to book an appointment and come to the Embassy to apply for documents in case:

-- Your child has reached 12 years of age and therefore needs to give fingerprints for the passport.
 NB!
-Children under 12 years do not have to come to the embassy in person, one of the parents can submit the application on behalf of the child.
+Children under 12 years do not have to come to the Embassy in person.
+One of the parents can submit the application on behalf of the child.

 You will need the following documents to apply for a passport / ID card at the Embassy:

-When applying for a passport for your child for the first time you will need to present:
+When applying for your child’s first passport you will need to present:

-When applying for Estonian passport as an adult for the first time you will need documents proving your Estonian citizenship.
+When applying for your first Estonian passport you will need documents proving Estonian citizenship.

 Documents referring to Estonian citizenship for the period from 1918 to 1940 can be obtained from: